 Why go?
 Here, you’ll find attractions like SKELETONS: Museum of Osteology (what curious kid wouldn’t want to check out 500+ real animal skeletons?) and Titanic: The Artifact Exhibition, home to full-scale recreations of the Grand Staircase, Verandah Cafe, a three-ton section of the ship’s hull and other interactive adventures.

 What is it?
-At only $6 per car, this no-frills day trip is ideal for those in need of some fresh air and pretty views.
+This no-frills day trip is ideal for those in need of some fresh air and pretty views.

 Why go?
 Hop over to the spring-fed, crystal clear waters for swimming (the water is shallow for young swimmers), kayaking, boating, biking, hiking and wildlife-watching.
 Don’t forget to bring a picnic and visit early to beat the crowds.